ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/start-using-home-manager.md

 Then run `sudo nixos-rebuild switch` to apply the configuration, and home-manager will be installed automatically.

-> If your system's hostname is not `nixos-test`, you need to modify the name of `nixosConfigurations` in `flake.nix`, or use `--flake /etc/nixos#nixos-test` to specify the configuration name.
+> If your system's hostname is not `my-nixos`, you need to modify the name of `nixosConfigurations` in `flake.nix`, or use `--flake /etc/nixos#my-nixos` to specify the configuration name.

 After the installation, all user-level packages and configuration can be managed through `/etc/nixos/home.nix`.
 When running `sudo nixos-rebuild switch`, the configuration of home-manager will be applied automatically. (**It's not necessary to run `home-manager switch` manually**!)